 Note: If you experience heavy bleeding or black stools, consult a gastroenterologist immediately as it may signal a more serious condition.

-Home Remedies for Hemorrhoids: Natural Ways to Heal Piles
+Home Remedies for Piles: Natural Healing Tips

-Drink at least 8–10 glasses of water daily.
-It will help prevent constipation and ensure smoother bowel movements. -
+- Drink at least 8–10 glasses of water daily

-Maintain Proper Hygiene:
+4. Maintain Proper Anal Hygiene

-Common Surgical Treatments for Hemorrhoids:
+Common Medical and Surgical Treatments for Hemorrhoids

 1. Rubber Band Ligation

-Used for internal hemorrhoids
+- Best for internal hemorrhoids

-2. Hemorrhoidectomy (Clot Removal)
+2. Hemorrhoidectomy (Clot or Tissue Removal)

-Typically used for external or thrombosed hemorrhoids
+- Recommended for external or thrombosed hemorrhoids